Menu

 Ease of use

 Some soda makers are easier to use than others.
-For example, you may find that the tap water bottle snaps easily into place — or you may find yourself awkwardly trying to screw the bottle into place with a bit of elbow grease.
+For example, the water bottle might snap smoothly into place — or you may find yourself awkwardly trying to screw the bottle into place with a bit of elbow grease.
 Some carbon dioxide cartridges are easier to replace than others, too.

 Cost of operation

 Although a soda maker can be a fun appliance to have in your kitchen, don’t automatically assume you’re going to save a bunch of money by using it.
-Your costs will include the purchase of the machine, replacement cartridges, and syrups.
-If you think you’re going to be able to save money by making your own cola at home (versus getting bottles of soda or cola at the store), you could be disappointed.
+Your costs will include the purchase of the machine, replacement cartridges and syrups.
+If you think you’re going to be able to save money by making your own soda at home (versus getting bottles of soda at the store), you could be disappointed.

 Machine costs

-You could pay anywhere from $50 to $400 or more for a soda maker.
+You could pay anywhere from $50 to $300 for a soda maker.
 Machines that allow you to control the level of carbonation cost more, as do some name-brand appliances.

 Operational costs